mongodb/specifications/source/causal-consistency/causal-consistency.rst

 :2017-09-13: Renamed "causally consistent reads" to "causal consistency"
 :2017-09-13: If no value is supplied for ``causallyConsistent`` assume true
 :2017-09-28: Remove remaining references to collections being associated with sessions
-:2017-09-28: Update tests to reflect that replica sets use $clusterTime also now
+:2017-09-28: Update spec to reflect that replica sets use $clusterTime also now